elastic/endpoint-package/doc_templates/endpoint/docs/CustomDocumentationREADME.md

 Endpoint state management documents are desribed in a cross-platform way because they are largely identical on each OS.
 Events are documented per-OS.
-Documentation for each state management or event document includes the revelvant OS(es), the data stream the document is found in, a KQL filter to match on the document, and all the fields associated with the document.
+Documentation for each state management or event document includes the relevant OS(es), the data stream the document is found in, a KQL filter to match on the document, and all the fields associated with the document.